bisdn/bisdn.github.io/introduction_ml2_plugin.md

 ## OpenStack interface
 The OpenStack Neutron Modular Layer 2 (ML2) plugin is a powerful framework allowing developers to implement new functionalities that work with OpenStack's networking.

 As part of the Basebox project we have a working implementation of an ML2 plugin extension.
-Its purpose is to deliver information about the OpenStack network ports and their associated VLANs to Baseboxd.
+Its purpose is to deliver information about the OpenStack network ports and their associated VLANs to baseboxd.

 The information made available includes:
 * VLAN IDs